iamandreatonina/Binoformatic_resources/README.md

 Project for the course of Bioinformatic Resources held by Alessandro Romanel (A.Y.
 2022-2023).

-Topic: Perform an anlysis of the selected dataset representing RNA-seq count data extracted from different cancer datasets from the Cancer Genome Atlas (TCGA).
+Topic: Perform an analysis of the selected dataset representing RNA-seq count data extracted from different cancer datasets from the Cancer Genome Atlas (TCGA).

 Dataset selected: Thyroid carcinoma

+## Authors

 Project developed by:
  * Andrea Tonina [@iamandreatonina](https://github.com/iamandreatonina)